IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ==========  ==========  =========  ==============================  ==
 Scenario        Period      Load level  Generator  Energy outflows by load level   MW
 ==============  ==========  ==========  =========  ==============================  ==

+All the generators must be defined as columns of these files.

+These energy outflows can be used to represent the energy extracted from an ESS to produce H2 from electrolyzers, to move EV or as hydro outflows for irrigation.

 If you have daily/weekly/monthly/yearly outflows data just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.